Katie Hammond Research Center Superintendent

 The Northwest Georgia Research and Education Center's 905 acres of land provides the opportunity to perform valuable beef cattle, forage, and row crop research.
 It is also home to the Calhoun Bull Evaluation and the Calhoun Heifer Evaluation and Reproductive Development (HERD) Programs.

 The main center is located in Rome, Georgia, but the office and Northwest Georgia Livestock Pavilion are located in Calhoun.
-Eight full-time and one part-time employees ensure that the Northwest Georgia Research and Education Center remains a facility that provides quality research opportunities.
+Eight full-time employees ensure that the Northwest Georgia Research and Education Center remains a facility that provides quality research opportunities.
 The Calhoun center also houses the Gordon County Extension Office and other college personnel.

 About us